nology-tech/wov-client-project/docs/conventions.md

 ### Should you comment on how something works?

-- Large pieces of code should be commented if they are not self-descriptive BUT​​ self-descriptive and concise code should be prioritised
+- Large and/or complex pieces of code should be commented if they are not self-descriptive __BUT__ self-descriptive and concise code should be prioritised
   - e.g. if a function can be broken up into smaller pieces, then it should be

 ### Should you leave console.log in the code?